Biggest Beefs: Eminem’s Best Rivalries Throughout His Music Career

 Probably the feud most damaging to Eminem’s career was the one with Benzino.

-Benzino, is a rapper and co-founder for The Source magazine.
+Benzino is a rapper and co-founder of The Source magazine.
 He publicly denounced Eminem and claimed the rapper was a racist.
-Benzino went on to refer to Marshall Mathers as “a rap David Duke, a rap Hitler, a culture-stealer,” according to The Independent.
+Benzino went on to refer to Marshall Mathers as “a rap David Duke, a rap Hitler, a culture-stealer,” according to the Independent.

 Eminem didn’t take such accusations lying down.
 He blasted back at Benzino with songs like “Nail in the Coffin,” but Benzino later issued a mixtape through The Source, which contained an old Eminem song, in which Eminem made racist statements.
 The song was an indictment of African-American women and spoke of the singer’s previous troubles with them.

-Eminem ultimately apologized for the song, which was more than a decade-old when it was released in 2003.
+Eminem ultimately apologized for the song, which was more than a decade old when it was released in 2003.

 It marks one of the only times another musician was able to draw an apology from Eminem.
-Benzino apologized for the beef back in 2012, but as recently as 2018 took to Twitter blasting the rapper’s album, Revival.
+Benzino apologized for the beef back in 2012, but as recently as 2018, he took to Twitter to blast the rapper’s album, Revival.

 Eminem hasn’t responded.